 Note: The requirements for a history major are officially spelled out in the Undergraduate Catalog.
 The following tables only present notes taken from that more precise document.
 See Gainful Employment data.

-- Electives 6 hours: Six additional hours of electives from the History curriculum.
+- 6 hours of electives from History Department.

-- Cross-Cultural Component 6 hours: In addition to the 30 hours of HIS courses, all HIS and HSS-T majors must complete one of the four following options:
+- Cross-cultural component.
+In addition to the 30 hours, all History majors must complete one of the four following options:

-- An approved international study experience selected from a variety of Bradley programs including Study Abroad, international internships, Bradley Summer Semester abroad, and directed programs at selected international institutions.
-A minimum of 6 hours must be taken abroad, unless the student chooses to combine 3 hours of international study with one of the courses listed under category c below.
+- An approved international study experience selected from a variety of Bradley programs including international internships, Bradley Summer Semester abroad, and directed programs at selected international institutions.
+A minimum of 6 hours must be taken abroad.
 (If a student studies abroad at one of the Bradley-directed Study Abroad programs other than the Bradley European Summer Semester, the requirement of 24 hours of the last 30 hours on campus is modified to 30 of the last 60 hours.
 Courses taken in a Bradley-directed program during the senior year will count towards fulfilling the requirements of having 24 of the last 30 semester hours on campus).

 - Successful completion of the equivalent of 202 in any foreign language.